 Always remember: Thanksgiving is all about giving thanks, spending good times with our families, and good, simple home cooked comfort food.
 You don’t need to try out new gourmet Thanksgiving dinner recipes to please your family members and guests.
 If they love store-bought gravy, why bother making a fancier version, which is not only expensive, it takes a lot of time away from spending time with your family and them getting to spend time with you?

 Serving food made from ingredients that are in season is cheaper and fresher.

-Who wouldn’t enjoy their turkey with fresh mashed potatoes or butternut squash?
+Who wouldn’t enjoy their golden brown turkey with fresh mashed potato goodness or butternut squash?
 Yum!

 Plus, if you like to garden, you can save even more by growing the ingredients in your own backyard!

 Check Out This Article: How To Grow An Herb Garden!
 Growing Fresh Herbs For Your Family Is Simple & Healthy!

 - Sweet potatoes

 Plan Ahead For Left Overs

 Don’t let the leftovers go to waste either.
 Re-purpose the loads of leftovers in the next few days.

 Create a plan ahead of time.
 Think about what recipes you can create for your holiday meal that you and your family can enjoy for the whole week.
 Such as: